 Once you’ve got your wings seasoned and marinated you’ll want to heat your oil between 275° to 300° Fahrenheit.
 This is a beautiful process known as blanching.
 What it does is cook the wing to a near finish, giving way to the next phase, crisping (not an actual term).

-Next, heat your oil up to the proper frying temperature, and let the wings cook a few minutes until you’ve got a beautiful golden, unbelievably crispy outer shell.
+Next, heat your oil up to the proper frying temperature, and let the wings cook for a few minutes until you’ve got a beautiful golden, unbelievably crispy outer shell.

 Toss in your favorite sauce and serve.

 In a medium bowl, add flour, thyme, salt, pepper, garlic powder, and a dash of cayenne pepper.
 Mix together until all ingredients are combined well.
-When the chicken is done marinating, take each wing out one-by-one, let the excess liquid drip off, then cover generously with this dry mixture.
+When the chicken is done marinating, take each wing out one by one, let the excess liquid drip off, then cover generously with this dry mixture.

 When the wings get spicy, cool it down with a margarita.
 Here are the best margarita machines for your home.